Haksabanovic joins Celtic on five-year contract

 The attacker becomes Scottish Premiership leaders Celtic's ninth first-team signing of the summer transfer window.

-Haksabanovic was born in Sweden and has featured for Halmstads and Norrkoping as well as West Ham and Malaga.
-He has scored once in 28 appearances for his country.
+Haksabanovic was born in Sweden and has played for Halmstads and Norrkoping as well as West Ham and Malaga.
+He has been capped 28 times.

-Ange Postecoglou's side face Dundee United in Sunday's Scottish Premiership match, which time Celtic will know which sides they will face in the Champions League group stage.
+Ange Postecoglou's side are away to Dundee United in Sunday's Scottish Premiership match, by which time Celtic will know which teams they will face in the Champions League group stage.

 - Is two clubs in Champions League good for the game?